Photon-Gravity Coupling in Schwarzschild Spacetime: Discussion

-In this paper, we restricted the application of QED in CST formalism to investigate single photons in Schwarzschild spacetime.
+In this paper, we restricted the application of formalism to investigate single photons in Schwarzschild spacetime.
 The generalization to multi-photon is straightforward~\cite{Smith,Smith_2007}, however, an extension of Glauber’s measurement theory in curved spacetime is required to analyze multi-photon measurements. photon-gravity coupling in Kerr spacetime is discussed in Appendix \ref{Kerr}.